donkeyclip/motorcortex-subtitles/README.md

 | paddingBottom | The padding bottom value of the subtitles container in pixels | 0 | number |

 #### IMPORTANT
-The container params of the subtitles clip should be the same with the parent clip.
+The container params of the subtitles clip should be the same as the parent clip.

 # Adding Incidents in your clip